Omar9880/Omar-GIS-Portfolio/README.md

 ---

-## 🐍 Python GIS + Automation Projects
+## Python GIS + Automation Projects

 Python-based tools built for GIS automation, accessibility, and data processing.

 **GIS-Python**
 - Accessible Path Finder (CABS + OSU Buildings)
   - Calculates nearest bus stops using spatial distance
-  - Built with GeoPandas, SciPy KDTree
+  - Built with GeoPandas and SciPy KDTree
   - Outputs CSV-style results

 ---

-## 📝 Note
+## Note

 All files are organized into folders by project type.
-Feel free to explore `.pdf` maps or Python scripts to learn more about each project.
+Feel free to explore individual `.pdf` maps or Python scripts to learn more about each project.

 ---

-## 🧪 Coming Soon
+## Coming Soon

 - Java + GIS tools
 - GIS + SQL (PostGIS + Spatial SQL examples)